 Martinique is no larger than La Gonave, a Haitian island in

 - Nazarene missionaries try to preach and teach salvation

-English.
+in English.
 In all of the world areas where Nazarene churches have been started, missionaries and

 local pastors are laying the same biblical foundations of holiness doctrine and holy living.

 In what is called the process of contextualization, the way of

 proclaiming the basic message will, however, vary from culture to culture.
 Haiti, for example, is

 an agricultural society.
 So preachers and teachers will use illustrations that revolve around rural